-As a result of its 2009 review, the Board and the Nominating Committee affirmatively determined that, under the New York Stock Exchange listing standards, the following directors and nominees, constituting a majority of the individuals nominated for election as directors at the Annual Meeting, are independent of the Company and its management: Messrs.
-Gemunder, Grace, Krebs, Saunders, Rice, Walsh and Wood and Ms. Lindell.
+As a result of its 2011 review, the Board and the Nominating Committee affirmatively determined that, under the New York Stock Exchange listing standards, the following directors and nominees, constituting a majority of the individuals nominated for election as directors at the Annual Meeting, are independent of the Company and its management: Messrs.
+Gemunder, Grace, Krebs, Rice, Saunders, Walsh and Wood and Ms. Lindell.

 Risk Oversight The Board receives periodic reports from management on matters involving risk exposures such as regulatory changes, material litigation, and recommended policy revisions.

+Management maintains a formal Enterprise Risk Management (ERM) program that monitors management's actions in response to the key risks facing the Company.
+The Audit Committee reviews various aspects of the ERM program periodically throughout the year.
 The Audit Committee reviews material financial risk exposures including regulatory matters, acquisitions, economic conditions and interest rate exposures.
 The Audit Committee also reviews legal matters that may have a material impact on the Company's financial statements.
 These Audit Committee reviews are conducted on an annual basis, or more frequently if a significant risk exposure matter develops.

 Compensation Committee Interlocks and Insider Participation The Compensation Committee is comprised of Messrs.
 Walsh, Krebs and Wood and Ms. Lindell.
 No member of the Compensation Committee has any direct or indirect material interest in or relationship with the Company, other than holdings of Capital Stock as set forth under the heading "Security Ownership of Certain Beneficial Owners and Management" below and as related to his or her position as a director.
-During 2009, no executive officer of the Company served on the compensation committee of any other entity where an executive officer of such entity also served on the Board of Directors, and no executive officer of the Company served on the board of directors of any other entity where an executive officer of such entity also served on the Compensation Committee.
+During 2011, no executive officer of the Company served on the compensation committee of any other entity where an executive officer of such entity also served on the Board of Directors, and no executive officer of the Company served on the board of directors of any other entity where an executive officer of such entity also served on the Compensation Committee.